-The website may be down at times on Saturday, February 15, and Sunday, February 16, for maintenance.
+The website may be down at times on Saturday, May 3, and Sunday, May 4, for maintenance.

 Applicants may be researchers, AAFP State Chapters, physicians, students, residents, historians, scholars, educators, and other health professionals.
 Eligible organizations must have 501(c)(3) or 501(c)(6) status.
 Non-US citizens are eligible but should contact the Center regarding visas and other required paperwork before applying.
 Interviews in languages other than English are not eligible for the grant.